openjdk/guide/src/guide/jbs-jdk-bug-system.md

 | [Delivered]{.jbs-value} | [Resolved]{.jbs-value} / [Closed]{.jbs-value} | Used to close out issues where a change to the code isn't required, common examples are Release Notes and umbrella issues for larger projects. |
 | [Approved]{.jbs-value} | [Closed]{.jbs-value} | Used as part of the [CSR process](https://wiki.openjdk.org/display/csr/Main). |
 | Challenge States | --- | [Exclude [Challenge]]{.jbs-value}, [Alternative Tests [Challenge]]{.jbs-value}, and [Reject [Challenge]]{.jbs-value} are only relevant within the context of the JCK Project. |

+### Closing issues as duplicates

+If the same issue is described in another JBS issue then close one against the other as [Closed]{.jbs-value}/[Duplicate]{.jbs-value}.
+In general the newer issue is closed as a [Duplicate]{.jbs-value} of the older one, but where the newer issue has a clearer description then doing it the other way round is ok as long as none of them has been [Fixed]{.jbs-value} already.
+If one of the issues has been [Fixed]{.jbs-value} the other one should be closed as a [Duplicate]{.jbs-value} of the [Fixed]{.jbs-value} issue.

+**Note:** Any issue closed as a [Duplicate]{.jbs-value} **must** have a "Duplicates" link to the duplicating issue.

+### Closing incomplete issues

+As mentioned above, issues that lack the information needed to investigate the problem are placed in status [Resolved]{.jbs-value} - [Incomplete]{.jbs-value}.
+Triage teams should monitor incomplete issues in their area and if needed ping the relevant person.
+If the required information hasn't been obtained within reasonable time (3-4 weeks) the bug should be closed as [Incomplete]{.jbs-value}.

 ## Verifying an issue